canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 It's redundant.
 It will never fail because we wrote the fake to always return true.
 We can get rid of it!

-If we use a [mocking library like Moq to write our fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) and if we forget to set up our stubs, we will get a `NullReferenceException`.
+If we use a [mocking library like Moq to write our fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) and if we forget to set up our stubs, we will get a [NullReferenceException]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}).
 Our code expects some values that the stubs didn't provide.
 With that exception thrown, we will have a failing test.

 If we write assertions for our stubs, we're testing the mocking library, not our code.

 ## 2. Keep one mock per test

-In the same spirit of keeping a single assertion per test, keep one mock per test.
-Have small and well-named tests.
+In the same spirit of keeping a single assertion per test, let's keep one mock per test.
+Let's have small and well-named tests.

 Let's say that in our `OrderService`, we need to log every request we made to charge a credit card and we add an `ILogger<AccountService>` to our service.